myngpog/stylebased_textgen/README.md

 # stylebased_textgen
 This is my project submission for Goldsmith's Data and Machine Learning for Creative Practice class.

-This app generates narrative text in my writing style, using GPT-Neo fine-tuned with my writing samples.
+This program uses HuggingFace Transformers library to finetune GPT-2 with my narrative writing dataset to train the model to produce text and generate a narrative in my writing style.